GBrachetta/Musical-Dice/README.md

 - [Stack Overflow](https://stackoverflow.com/) #1 place to find answers of all kinds.
 - [W3Schools](https://www.w3schools.com/) Another extremelly complete source of information.

+All code that helped and was adapted to serve the purposes of this website has been properly marked as such in the comments.

 <a name="acknowledgements"></a>

 ## Acknowledgements